LuccasLuna/luccasluna/README.md

     <td style="border: 0";>
       <h2> 📂 Portfolio: </h2>
       <p>
-        🔍    Here you can check some of my projects focused on fullstack aplication
+        🔍    Here you can check some of my projects focused on fullstack application
       </p>
       <h3>Projects </h3>
       <ul>